Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Introduction

-Several works have extended the CRB to intrinsic Riemannian settings.
+Most other information geometry-based works tend to focus on intrinsic properties and divergence measures, as briefly discussed below.
+Several papers have extended the CRB to intrinsic Riemannian settings.
 In an important contribution, Smith \cite{smith_intrinsic_crb} derived intrinsic versions of the CRB on manifolds utilizing an arbitrary affine connection with arbitrary geodesics for both biased and unbiased estimators while Barrau and Bonnabel \cite{boumal2013_intrinsic_crb}, in a follow-up, elucidated the extent to which the intrinsic CRB obtained by Smith is independent of a specific choice of coordinates.
 Further, the authors also addressed a question revolving around the dependence of the intrinsic bound on the underlying parameter.
 Extending these results to the Bayesian setting, Bouchard et al. \cite{bouchard2024} studied the problem of covariance matrix estimation when the data is sampled from a Gaussian distribution whose covariance matrix is drawn from an inverse Wishart distribution.
-Performance bounds for this problem were obtained, for both the mean squared error (Euclidean metric) and the natural Riemannian distance for Hermitian positive definite matrices (affine invariant metric), using the derived intrinsic Bayesian CRB.
-Interestingly, it was shown that the maximum a posteriori and the minimum mean squared error estimators are asymptotically efficient in the intrinsic case, and not so in the Euclidean situation.
+Performance bounds for this problem were obtained, for both the MSE (Euclidean metric) and the natural Riemannian distance for Hermitian positive definite matrices (affine invariant metric), using the derived intrinsic Bayesian CRB.
+Interestingly, it was shown that the maximum a posteriori and the minimum MSE estimators are asymptotically efficient in the intrinsic case, but not so in the Euclidean situation.
+In a slightly different vein, Loutchko et al. \cite{loutchko2025} developed, among other results, a multivariate CRB by exploring the Riemannian geometrical aspects of the information geometry of chemical reaction networks.

-More recently, building upon the work of Li and Zhao \cite{Li} who derived the Wasserstein--Cramér-Rao inequality -- a lower bound on the Wasserstein variance of an estimator, Nishimori and Matsuda \cite{nishimori2025} investigated conditions for an estimator to attain the lower bound asymptotically.
-In an interesting application to chemical reaction networks, Loutchko et al. \cite{loutchko2025} developed, among various other results, a multivariate CRB through the comparison of two Riemannian metric tensors.